surniaulula/wpsso/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 18.18.5-dev.4 (2025/01/22)**
+**Version 18.19.0-rc.1 (2025/01/22)**

 * **New Features**
 	* None.
 * **Improvements**
-	* Added "price" and "priceCurrency" properties in the offers markup to address a new Google Merchant requirement.
+	* Added "price" and "priceCurrency" properties to the offers markup for a new Google Merchant requirement.
-	* Added a default "validThrough" and "valueAddedTaxIncluded" property values to product offers.
+	* Added the original (ie. regular or list) product price to the offers markup when a product is on sale.
 * **Bugfixes**
 	* None.
 * **Developer Notes**